Here are the questions we are frequently

 Sunglasses

-Water proof jacket or poncho in case of rain
+Water proof jacket or poncho in case of

-Toiletries - toothbrush, toothpaste, soap etc
+Toiletries - toothbrush, toothpaste, soap

 Water bottle